preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 + **Permission Level**: Selecting "Self Service" means users can create sites from this template themselves.
 When you select "Approver" you must also add approver(s).
 This can be a person or a service account.
 A notification e-mail is sent to the approver(s) when a user requests a site.
 All requests are placed in the "Site Requests" list, see below.
 Approval can be useful to for example make sure name standards are used correctly or the correct template is used for the stated purpose.
 + **Template Group**: You can use headings to group templates.
 This can be used in the settings for the My Sites control, to define which template group should be available when creating or requesting new sites, in a certain publishing site.
 + **Display To**: This can be used for targeting templates to a specific group of users.
 + **Default Administrator**: If empty, the user creating or requesting the site will automatically become the administrator (Owner) of the site.
 If a specific group or user should be administrator for all sites created from this template, add that group or user.
-Not available for sub sites.
+Not available for sub sites or Office 365 groups.
 + **Default Secondary Administrator**: If empty, the user creating or requesting the site can set default secondary administrator of the site.
 If a specific group or user should be secondary administrator for all sites created from this template, add that group or user.
 Not available for sub sites or Office 365 Groups.
 + **Default Visitors**: You can use this to set a default visitor group (read permissions) to all sites created from this template.
 Let's say it's a template for community pages - then probably all users of the intranet should have read permission to all pages in the site.
 Not available for Office 365 Groups.
 + **Default member**: This option is available for Office 365 Groups only.
 If empty, the user creating the site will automatically become the default user (Owner) of the site.
 If a specific group or user should be default member for all sites created from this template, add that group or user.